Convex and Nonconvex Sublinear Regression with Application to Data-driven Learning of Reach Sets: Numerical Results

 We follow the sampling procedure detailed in Sec. \ref{subsec:sampling} with $(n_x,n_y)=(500,200)$.
 We estimate the support function of the projection of the reach set $\mathcal{X}_t\subset\mathbb{R}^3\times\mathbb{S}^1$ for \eqref{ex2} onto the position coordinates, i.e., ${\rm{proj}}\left(\mathcal{X}_t\right)\subseteq\mathbb{R}^2$ at $t=2$ s.

-As in Sec. \ref{subsec:Example1}, for sublinear regression, we use the QP-LP, and the ISNN with three different number of epochs: 5, 20 and 40 epochs.
-Consistent with the observation made before, Fig. \ref{Ex2} reveals that as the number of epochs for ISNN increases, the ISNN estimates approach the QP-LP estimate.
+As in Sec. \ref{subsec:Example1}, for sublinear regression, we use the QP, and the ISNN with three different number of epochs: 5, 20 and 40 epochs.
+Consistent with the observation made before, Fig. \ref{Ex2} reveals that as the number of epochs for ISNN increases, the ISNN estimates approach the QP estimate.

 To further illustrate the use of support function learning representations for the reach sets, consider the reach sets of two agents $\texttt{A}$ and $\texttt{B}$ with identical dynamics \eqref{ex2}, respective inputs $(u_1^\texttt{A},u_2^\texttt{A})\in\mathcal{U}^\texttt{A}$ and $(u_1^\texttt{B},u_2^\texttt{B})\in\mathcal{U}^\texttt{B}$, and singleton initial conditions $\{\bm{x}_0^{\texttt{A}}\}, \{\bm{x}_0^{\texttt{B}}\}$ with